Work Stream Collaboration (Chats)#

 The directions in the reminder of this page apply to a new installation of Carbonio.
 If you already have an existing Carbonio infrastructure, the procedure is very similar, but you have to take into account the following points:

-• The Carbonio VideoServer or Chats modules may be already installed within the infrastructure, but you can keep them: the Work Stream Collaboration (Chats) does not share any component with them
+The Carbonio VideoServer or Chats modules may be already installed within the infrastructure, but you can keep them: the Work Stream Collaboration (Chats) does not share any component with them.
+However, note that they are marked as Legacy and will soon be dismissed.

 Now, depending on how you plan to install Work Stream Collaboration (Chats), the procedure slightly changes.